 Where can we apply people analytics?

-The basic tenet is to apply people analytics to all organizational decisions from talent acquisitions, engagement, performance management, pay for performance, ROI, customer engagement and driving EMPSAT scores as one does for CSAT scores.
+The basic tenet is to apply math to people analytics to all organizational decisions from talent acquisitions, engagement, performance management, pay for performance, ROI, customer engagement and driving EMPSAT scores as one does for CSAT scores.

 However, progress has been slow with the dearth of talent, specifically on data science, locked up in large tech companies focussed more on customer acquisition, behavior, churn, retention, and other predictive marketing analytics.